 The fortress was restored and brought to a good state before the Khotyn’s millennium anniversary, and now it is in the list of “Seven Wonders of Ukraine”.

 Khotyn fortress is not only about battles and sieges.
 It is about paintings, poems, films and folk songs,

 ”Oh Khotyn, an ancient castle, glorious around the world!”

 You can see the walls of the fortress in many films such as “Zakhar Berkut”, “The Ballad of the Valiant Knight Ivanhoe”, “D’Artagnan and Three Musketeers”.

 It is better to see the massive fortress walls in person than in the picture.
 Although they seem small from a distance, when you go down, you can appreciate how huge they are!

 The fortress area is enormous.
 There are places to walk and places to see.
 In addition to the walls themselves, you should see its exhibits.
 Here you can see the equipment which they used while storming the fortress as well as the instruments of torture and execution.
 For numismatists, there is a unique collection of coins found in the fortress area.

 You can visit Khotyn fortress any day.
 It works seven days a week.
 However, there is no railway in Khotyn.
 It is inconvenient to travel there without a car.
 But if you travel by a comfortable bus from Visit Ukraine agency, why not?
 What tour to choose: a two-day Kamianets-Podilskyi cruise, Kamianets-Podilskyi, Khotyn and Chernivtsi or a three-day tour Kamianets-Podilskyi, Chernivtsi + Bakota?
 It’s up to you!

 Khotyn is a good idea for a day trip when you are visiting Western Ukraine.
-If you plan to stay in Ukraine for a logn time, it is definitely a must see.
+If you plan to stay in Ukraine for a long time, it is definitely a must-see.